gve-sw/gve_devnet_webex_devices_executive_room_multi_aux_switching_macro/README.md

 - Added code to just warn when the wrong IP address for an Aux is configured and messages are received
 - Added correct handling for 'Frames' when specified in the the ST_DEFAULT_BEHAVIOR constant.

+7/10/23 Updates: (version 1.0.5)

+- Added ability to force frames onto primary and all aux codecs mid-call using custom "Camera Control" custom panel with a new "Force Frames" toggle switch.

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)